w3c/wai-pronounciation/content/index.md

 The documents linked above are in-progress Working Drafts that provide the foundation for future normative specifications and best practices guidance.
 The Task Force plans to publish regular updates.

-You can follow current work from the [Pronunciation Task Force wiki in GitHub](https://github.com/w3c/pronunciation/wiki).

 ## Who Develops the Pronunciation Documents

 Pronunciation documents are developed by the [Pronunciation Task Force](https://www.w3.org/WAI/APA/task-forces/pronunciation/) of the [Accessible Platform Working Group (APA WG)](https://www.w3.org/WAI/APA/), which is part of the World Wide Web Consortium ([W3C](http://www.w3.org)) Web Accessibility Initiative ([WAI](http://www.w3.org/WAI/)).
 For more information about the Task Force, see the [Pronunciation Task Force page](https://www.w3.org/WAI/APA/task-forces/pronunciation/).

-[How WAI Develops Accessibility Guidelines through the W3C Process: Milestones and Opportunities to Contribute](http://www.w3.org/WAI/intro/w3c-process) describes formal periods for public review.
+## Contributing to the Work

+Opportunities for contributing to Pronunciation and other WAI work are introduced in [Participating in WAI](https://www.w3.org/WAI/about/participating/).

 To get notifications of drafts for review, see [Get WAI News](https://www.w3.org/WAI/news/subscribe/) for links to WAI tweets, RSS feed, and WAI Interest Group (WAI IG) emails.
-An email address for sending comments on the pronunciation documents is included in the "Status of this Document" section.
+An email address for sending comments on the pronunciation documents is included in the "Status of this Document" sections.

-Opportunities for contributing to Pronunciation and other WAI work are introduced in [Participating in WAI](https://www.w3.org/WAI/about/participating/).
+If you are interested in becoming a participant of the Pronunciation Task Force or have questions regarding its work, contact the task force facilitator [Irfan Ali](href="mailto:iali@ets.org").